naturalis/arise-sequencing-nanopore/README.md

 ![](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/images/Nanopore_boxplot.png)

 ## note: Reads have not been filtered/trimmed prior to consensus calling!
+Now tested for the insect dataset; filtering by length strongly reduces the number of clusters and improves consensus calling with NGSpeciesID.
+The downside is that it reduces the number of assigned species; a consensus sequence is obtained for only 36 of the 61 specimens.

 ## consensus calling with NGSpeciesID
 From within the folder of insect \*.fastq files (obtained with [demultiplex amplicons](https://github.com/naturalis/arise-sequencing-nanopore#demultiplex-amplicons-specimens-within-datasets-bash)) [ngspid.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/ngspid.sh) was used to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters on each fastq file.
 Subsequently [collect_fas.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/collect_fas.sh) was used  to collect all output files (consensus fasta) and move them to a separate folder (out_sum).